AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/digital-ocean/README.md

 # Custom Conversational AI Agent

-This repository contains the infrastructure as code for deploying a custom conversational agent.
+This folder contains the infrastructure as code for deploying a custom conversational agent.
 The infrastructure deploys a scalable system on DigitalOcean that includes agent instances, a proxy router, and a Redis database, managed using Pulumi.

 ## Architecture